pbeshai/react-taco-table-page/README.md

 ## Set up
 1. Install dependencies with `npm install`
+1. Link to the local react-taco-table folder `npm link <path>/react-taco-table`
 1. To get the development server with hot-reloading started, run `grunt`
 1. Open a browser to http://localhost:8080